 If you’re a Pinterest Goddess and are bringing in a U-Haul of DIY decor, I can’t single-handedly set it up for you.
 I am more than happy to oversee and pitch in as I can, but I’m just one person.
 We’ll need to make prior arrangements with a staffing agency or your family and wedding party to help execute such a big job.
 Remember that tear-down takes just as much time, if not more.

 I won’t stay behind at your venue and clean the reception hall, bathrooms or kitchen.
 I leave when your last vendor leaves, but it should be the responsibility of each vendor to clean up after themselves anyway.
 If your caterer uses the kitchen, it’s their job to leave it as clean as they found it.
 Caterers or venue staff should also be available for taking out trash, just as the venue staff or janitors should be available for monitoring bathroom cleanliness.
 If professional staff for these tasks are not provided or hired, it is your responsibility to assign these tasks to other people.

 I cannot take your items away in my car at the end of the night.
 My work on your wedding ends when the venue requires we be off the property at the end of the night.

 How Many Events Do You Do Per Weekend?

 One per weekend.
 Weddings are usually 14-hour days for me, and they almost always include a rehearsal the day before and some travel away from home.
 I pour my heart and soul into every wedding I am apart of (you should see me try to be a guest at my friends weddings—it’s impossible!) and I typically am functioning at about 30% my usual capacity the day after a wedding.
 There ain’t no way I’m taking on more than one wedding per weekend!
 If I were to split my weekend between two weddings, both would suffer, and I don’t believe that would be fair.

-Do You Accept Commissions or Kickbacks From Your Preferred Vendors?
+Do You Accept Commissions From Your Preferred Vendors?